LorincJuraj/JSONedtr/README.md

 ## Contributing

-New pull requests and encouraged and welcomed.
+New pull requests are encouraged and welcomed.

 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
 Create a branch, add commits, and [open a pull request](https://github.com/fraction/readme-boilerplate/compare/).